ork-labs/ork/docs/ROADMAP.md

             return handler(ctx, req)
         }
         ```
-*   **`internal/daemon/controller.go`:** The daemon controller will be responsible for loading the RBAC policy map from the main GXO configuration file at startup and passing it to the interceptor.
+*   **`internal/daemon/controller.go`:** The daemon controller will be responsible for loading the RBAC policy map from the main ORK configuration file at startup and passing it to the interceptor.

 ---

-# **GXO Master Engineering Plan: Phase 4**
+# **ORK Master Engineering Plan: Phase 4**

-**Document ID:** GXO-ENG-PLAN-P4
+**Document ID:** ORK-ENG-PLAN-P4
 **Version:** 3.0
 **Date:** 2025-07-12
 **Status:** Approved for Execution